 Buckle Me Baby Coats Update | Season 12

-Dahlia Rizk was tired of choosing between safety and keeping her children warm while in a car seat, so she created Buckle Me Baby Coats.
-These coats are car seat friendly and allow children to wear a warm, puffy jacket, while still being strapped into their car seat properly.
-Dahlia came into Shark Tank Season 12 looking for $100,000 for 10% equity.
-Here’s a quick recap of everything that happened during the pitch as well as news on a Buckle Me Baby Coats update after Shark Tank.
+Dahlia Rizk was tired of choosing between safety, and keeping her children warm while in a car seat.
+That’s why she created carseat friendly baby coats.
+These coats allow children to wear a warm, puffy jacket, while still being strapped into their car seat properly.
+Will she buckle up a deal on Shark Tank Season 12?
+Find out in our Buckle Me Baby Coats update!

 Shark Tank Buckle Me Baby Coats Update